CooSoft/perl-lib-config-verifier/README.md

     c:      - Custom entries follow, i.e. a key lookup failure isn't an error.
-This is used to cater for parts of a syntax tree that need to be dynamic and need to be handled separately. f:m,M   - A floating point number with optional minimum and Maximum qualifiers.
+This is used to cater for parts of a syntax tree that need to be dynamic and handled separately. f:m,M   - A floating point number with optional minimum and Maximum qualifiers.
+    i:m,M,s - An integer with optional minimum, Maximum and step qualifiers. l:type  - The type of list in the syntax tree.
+This determines how lists are treated.
+There are two types choice_list, the default, and
+              choice_value:
+              choice_list:  With this type a list is expected in the data, with each element of the syntax list representing one of the allowed types that an entry can take within the data list.
+              choice_value: With this type a singular item is expected in the data, with each element of the syntax list representing one of the allowed types that the data item can be.
+Having said that, should a list or record be specified in the syntax list then this permits the singular data item to also be a list or record.
+Thus you could use this type of list to have a field that could take a scalar value, a list or a record.
+              Each type can also take an additional allow_empty_list qualifier (separated by a comma).
+This permits the list to be empty in the data.
+The default is to treat an empty list as an error.
-    i:m,M,s - An integer with optional minimum, Maximum and step qualifiers. m:s     - A plain string literal s, invariably representing the name of a mandatory field, which is case sensitive.
+    m:s     - A plain string literal s, representing the name of a mandatory field, which is case sensitive.
     R:n     - A built in regular expression with the name n, that is used to match against acceptable values.
-This can also be used to match against optional fields that fit that pattern. r:reg   - Like R:n but the regular expression is supplied by the caller. s:s     - A plain string literal s, typically representing the the name of an optional field, which is case sensitive. t:s     - Like m: but also signifies a typed field, i.e. a field that uniquely identifies the type of the record via its value.
+This can also be used to match against optional fields that fit that pattern. r:reg   - Like R:n but the regular expression is supplied by the caller. s:s     - A plain string literal s, representing the the name of an optional field or a literal value, both or which are which are case sensitive.
+    t:s     - Like m: but also signifies a typed field, i.e. a field that uniquely identifies the type of the record via its value.
 Its corresponding value must uniquely identify the type of record within the list of records at that point in the schema.
-    Arrays  - These represent not only that a list of items should be present but also that there can be a choice in the different types of items, e.g scalar, list or hash.
+    Lists   - These represent not only that a list of items should be present but also that there can be a choice in the different types of items, e.g scalar, list or hash.
     Hashes  - These represent records with named fields.